The ‘Swiss Alps of Oregon’ is Out of This World

 Best time to visit Wallowa Lake, Oregon

 I think it goes without saying if you’re looking for a place to hike and explore, or just take a perfect vacation, Wallowa Lake is the spot.
 Still not convinced this place is heaven on Earth?
-Here’s a few more photos to sell you.
+Just look at these mind-blowing shots.